buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

                 └── detect.bat
 ```

-Now `pack` will be able to package them separately for each os/arch family, following our [guide](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/)
+Now `pack` will be able to package them separately for each os/arch family.

-we will need to create a `package.toml` file.
+Following our [guide](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) we will need to create a

-The `package.toml` file will be similar to the one describe in our documentation:
+`package.toml` let's suppose it looks like this:

 ```toml
 [buildpack]